 In case you don't have External Instrument (Intro or Lite licenses):

 - Add a MIDI track configured to send MIDI to the correct MIDI output port

 - Then add an audio track configured to receive audio from the correct audio input

 - The audio track's monitor should then be switched to "In" in order to monitor the sound

 Note: When using this method "Reduced Latency When Monitoring" should be activated in the Options menu.
-Adjust the timing manually by adding a negative track delay on the MIDI track until it's in sync with the rest of the set.
-Normally the total amount of latency listed in "Overall Latency" in Live's audio preferences should be entered as a negative track delay, e.g. -6.49.
-In case there is additional latency in the device itself, you may need to adjust this amount further by ear until it's in sync.
+Adjust the timing manually by adding a negative track delay to the MIDI track until it's in sync with the rest of the set.

-Here's the same Roland Juno being controlled by a separate MIDI and audio track, and with a track delay added to keep it in sync with the rest of the set:
+Here's the same Roland Juno using a MIDI and audio track, and with a track delay added to keep it in sync with the rest of the set:

 Synchronizing External Hardware with Live

 In case you only need to synchronize your hardware and you don't need to monitor or record it in Live, you can synchronize Live via MIDI.